vortique/smd-gui/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome.
 Please open issues or submit pull requests.
 When contributing, include a clear description of the change and, if applicable, steps to reproduce and test.

+## Legal Notice

+This project does not provide or encourage downloading copyrighted content.
+Users are responsible for ensuring they have the rights to download and use the audio they fetch.

 ## License